Improve Your Self Confidence with Breast Augmentation Surgery in Chicago, IL

 Types of Breast Implants

 Breast implants may have a smooth surface or a slightly rougher “textured” surface.
-Textured implants may be slightly firmer than smooth implants and are used when implants are being placed above the pectoral (chest) muscle in order to decrease the possibility of thick scar tissue (capsular contracture) forming around the implant.
-Often, smooth surfaced implants are placed beneath the pectoral muscle because capsular contracture rates are the same or lower than textured implants when the placement is “sub-muscular.”
-The new, “highly cohesive” or “form stable” implants are also textured because the implant is teardrop shaped and needs to adhere to the surrounding tissues so it can’t shift or rotate within the pocket.
+Textured breast implants may be slightly firmer than smooth implants and are used when implants are being placed above the pectoral (chest) muscle in order to decrease the possibility of thick scar tissue (capsular contracture) forming around the implant.
+Often, smooth surfaced breast implants are placed beneath the pectoral muscle because capsular contracture rates are the same or lower than textured breast implants when the placement is “sub-muscular.”
+The new, “highly cohesive” or “form stable” breast implants are also textured because the implant is teardrop shaped and needs to adhere to the surrounding tissues so it can’t shift or rotate within the pocket.
 This would result in a change in breast shape.

-Difference Between Saline and Silicone Breast Implants
+The Difference Between Saline and Silicone Breast Implants

 Breast implants are saline (salt water filled) or silicone gel.
 Both types of implants are high quality and can provide beautiful breast augmentation results.

-- Silicone gel has a softer feel and in some, may look more natural.
+- Silicone Breast Implants – Silicone gel has a softer feel and in some, may look more natural.
 These are newly engineered implants approved by the FDA in November 2006 and are unrelated to the older silicone gel implants, which were taken off the market in 1992.
-The current silicone gel implants are made using a “cohesive gel”, which is firmer than the more liquid gel used in implants prior to 1992.
+The current silicone gel implants are made using a “cohesive gel”, which is firmer than the more liquid gel used in breast implants prior to 1992.
 The current silicone implants mimic the look and feel of breast tissue more closely than the older implants.
 Over 10 years of data from thousands of women enrolled in silicone breast implant studies confirmed the efficacy and safety of these implants prior to 2006.
-In the years since we have seen an almost complete shift to silicone implants from saline implants in our Chicago patients.
+In the years since, we have seen an almost complete shift to silicone implants from saline implants in our Chicago patients.

 Folds occur naturally in silicone gel implants and even more so in the saline implant.
 In thin patients with less breast tissue, these folds could be felt or even seen through the skin.
 This is called rippling.
 The highly cohesive, or “form stable” gel implants minimize these potential issues and remain another great option in breast surgery.

 In addition, breast implants can be a low, moderate or high profile.
 The profile of the implant describes the projection the implant has outward from the chest.
 It essentially describes how thick the implant is at its thickest point.
-Higher profile implants project more significantly from the chest wall, while moderate and lower implants have a lower profile and therefore would be used for a more subtle breast augmentation or to fill out the breasts, without adding significantly to overall cup size.
+Higher profile implants project more significantly from the chest wall, while moderate and lower breast implants have a lower profile and therefore would be used for a more subtle breast augmentation or to fill out the breasts, without adding significantly to overall cup size.